Melanie Corey

 A few beaches are located along the coast, north and south of the city of Basse-Terre.
 There are also fishing areas.

-By Laura O'Blenis trip to
+By Judy Jackson trip to

 Featured Offers